tommythorsen/fingerprints/README.md

 Implementation of fingerprint image enhancement filters.
 This repo contains two different filtering tools (`gabor` and `wahab`) and a library file for common utility functions (`utils.py`).
 Below is a general description of all three files.
 For more information, please read the source code.

 ## `wahab`
 An executable script file that contains the code for applying the Wahab filter.
+Based on (and named after) [WCT98](#wct98).
 It consists mainly of a function called `wahabKernel()` that creates a directional kernel for a given orientation, and a function called `wahabFilter()` that divides the image into cells, and convolves each cell with a directional kernel corresponding to the average orientation of the cell.

 ## `gabor`
 An executable script file that contains the code for applying the Gabor filter.
+Based on [HWJ98](#hwj98).
 It contains the gaborKernel() function that creates a Gabor kernel for a given orientation and frequency.
 It contains two functions, `gaborFilter()` and `gaborFilterSubdivide()` processes the image by cell iteration or by area subdivision, respectively.
 They both divide the image into smaller chunks, and convolve each chunk with a Gabor kernel corresponding to the average orientation in the chunk.

 ## `utils.py`